-Registration procedures are the same for distance education and traditional courses.
-As with the traditional student, the online student must be advised in selecting a program of study and courses, in scheduling courses and in exploring career and educational goals.
+Registration procedures are the same for distance education and traditional onsite courses.
+As with the traditional onsite student, the online student must be advised in selecting a program of study and courses, in scheduling courses and in exploring career and educational goals.
 However, not all classes are available via distance education.
-Check with the Student Affairs Office or your program advisor for more information.
+Additional information is available in the Student Affairs Office or with Academic Advisors.
 Students may obtain instructions to access the LMS on the Savannah Technical College Website and the Blackboard Online Resources.